This site requires a more recent version of Adobe Flash Player to function properly.

 Investment Overview for TripAdvisor (NASDAQ:TRIP)

 - TripAdvisor EBITDA Margin: TripAdvisor EBITDA Margins declined from 57% in 2009 to 39% in 2014.
 We expect margins to revert to around 46% by the end of our forecast horizon.
-TripAdvisor’s profit margins are likely to be pressurized in the near term due to a fall in the per-click commission fee paid by Expedia, the transition to meta display, the launch of the new offline ad campaign and additional costs associated with being a publicly traded company.
+TripAdvisor’s profit margins are likely to be pressured in the near term due to a fall in the per-click commission fee paid by Expedia, the transition to meta display, the launch of the new offline ad campaign, and additional costs associated with being a publicly traded company.
 If TripAdvisor is not able to compensate for the loss of revenue from Expedia and the switch to meta search with higher advertising revenue from other customers, margins could fall to 40% by the end of our forecast period, thereby leading to an over 10% downside to our current valuation for the company.

 Click & Display Advertising

 - Unique Visitors To TripAdvisor Sites (per month): We currently expect Unique Visitors To TripAdvisor Sites (per month) to increase to over 800 million users by the end of our forecast period.
 However, if competition weighs on TripAdvisor’s traffic and the growth of Unique Visitors To TripAdvisor Sites (per month) moderates, reaching only 500 million by the end of our forecast period, it will lead to a more than 30% downside to our price estimate for the company.
 On the other hand, TripAdvisor has a major opportunity to bolster traffic by tapping growth in the mobile and social media platforms.
 If TripAdvisor is able to grow the number of unique visitors to TripAdvisor sites (per month) to over 1 billion by the end of our forecast horizon, there could be an over 20% upside to the current Trefis price estimate.